AxaFrance/design-system/docs/guidelines/className-prop.md

 ## Purpose

 All React components in the design system must have a `className` prop.
-This prop allows the developers to add one or more custom CSS classes to the parent element of the component.
+This prop allows the developers to add one or more custom CSS classes to the **parent element of the component**.

 ## Rules